Skip to Main Content

 The ability to control software with your mind.
 The world will be in dire trouble from two post-apocalyptic sources: zombies and killer robots.
 When, not if, those two threats to humanity merge as zombiots nobody will be ready for what follows.
 In such an environment computer-programming skills to deprogram the zombiots will be key to survival.
 Thus, my desired superpower is the ability to program computers with my mind, aka cyberpathy.
 But wait!
 If biological zombies do not have minds, will zombiots not have a functioning CPU to run software?

 Dr. Daniel Deen is Associate Professor of Philosophy at Concordia University, Irvine.
 He earned his Ph.D. from Florida State University in 2015.
 His philosophical musings lean toward virtue epistemological perspectives in religious and scientific epistemology with a strong penchant for dialogue between science and religion, Christ and culture.
 In other words, he is committed to that philosophical ideal of promoting great conversations with an eye toward apologetics.
 When not philosophizing, he is often found surfing, exploring nature with his wife and three children, or getting into trouble with power tools.

-Day Job: DCE student of Christ College, Concordia University Irvine
+Day Job: Associate Professor of Theology, specializing in the Old Testament at Christ College, Concordia University Irvine

 I could jump around in time in order to study history firsthand.
 I could also loop back in time a few minutes every time I mess something up.
 Or I could just pause time and take a nap whenever I like.